olesyapro888/Bike_sharing_Tableau_Story_visualizations_clean_Pandas/README.md

 So, the heatmap chart shows that the most of busy weekdays are 8am-9am from Monday to Friday and weekends are from 10am-5pm for all riders.

-Also, as male customers are 65% it allows to say that the heatmap chart shows the same tendance of number of bike trips for the same hours during weekdays by gender.
+Also, as male customers are 65% it allows to say that the heatmap chart shows the same tendance of number of bike trips for the same hours during weekdays by genders.

 ![image](https://user-images.githubusercontent.com/68247343/135767525-3ed5b4ea-bb26-4682-8353-cf0cd2ea84e7.png)